hmkim/emr-serverless-hail/README.md

 This repository contains a Dockerfile and scripts to run Hail on Amazon EMR Serverless.

-The `Dockerfile` is based on the amazoncorretto:8 image (Amazon Linux 2, Java 8 JDK).
+The `Dockerfile` is based on the amazoncorretto:8 image (x86_64 architecture, Amazon Linux 2, Java 8 JDK).
 It installs Hail and its dependencies from Hail source code, and export 3rd-party Python libraries (`pyspark_hail.tar.gz`) and Hail JAR file (`hail-all-spark.jar`).

 ```bash